 ATTENDANCE AT ALL CLASSES IS MANDATORY.
 Unauthorized absence will not be tolerated.
 Disciplinary action and/or grade point reduction will be administered to repeat offenders.
-Class absence due to mandatory academy obligations (watch, firefighting, etc.) will be counted for STCW purposes as an absence (5 absences results in course failure) but not for grading purposes.
+Class absence due to mandatory academy obligations (watch, firefighting, returning late from sea etc.) will be counted for STCW purposes as an absence (5 absences results in course failure).
+Absences due to serious illness, team movements and Academy sanctioned field trips may result in an STCW disqualification from the course and the student will need to repeat the course if the absences total five (5).
+Choose your absences wisely.